Rosewood massacre: Representation in other media

 The Rosewood massacre, the ensuing silence, and the compensation hearing were the subject of the 1996 book titled Like Judgment Day: The Ruin and Redemption of a Town Called Rosewood by Mike D'Orso.
 It was a New York Times bestseller and won the Lillian Smith Book Award, bestowed by the University of Georgia Libraries and the Southern Regional Council to authors who highlight racial and social inequality in their works.

 The dramatic feature film Rosewood (1997), directed by John Singleton, was based on these historic events.
 Minnie Lee Langley served as a source for the set designers, and Arnett Doctor was hired as a consultant.
 Recreated forms of the towns of Rosewood and Sumner were built in Central Florida, far away from Levy County.
 The film version, written by screenwriter Gregory Poirier, created a character named Mann, who enters Rosewood as a type of reluctant Western-style hero.
 Composites of historic figures were used as characters, and the film offers the possibility of a happy ending.
 In The New York Times E.R.
 Shipp suggests that Singleton's youth and his background in California contributed to his willingness to take on the story of Rosewood.
 She notes Singleton's rejection of the image of black people as victims and the portrayal of "an idyllic past in which black families are intact, loving and prosperous, and a black superhero who changes the course of history when he escapes the noose, takes on the mob with double-barreled ferocity and saves many women and children from death".
 Singleton has offered his view: "I had a very deep—I wouldn't call it fear—but a deep contempt for the South because I felt that so much of the horror and evil that black people have faced in this country is rooted here ...
 So in some ways this is my way of dealing with the whole thing."

 Reception of the film was mixed.
 Shipp commented on Singleton's creating a fictional account of Rosewood events, saying that the film "assumes a lot and then makes up a lot more".
 The film version alludes to many more deaths than the highest counts by eyewitnesses.
 Gary Moore believes that creating an outside character who inspires the citizens of Rosewood to fight back condescends to survivors, and he criticized the inflated death toll specifically, saying the film was "an interesting experience in illusion".
-On the other hand, in 2001 Stanley Crouch of The New York Times described Rosewood as Singleton's finest work, writing, "Never in the history of American film had Southern racist hysteria been shown so clearly.
+In contrast, in 2001 Stanley Crouch of The New York Times described Rosewood as Singleton's finest work, writing, "Never in the history of American film had Southern racist hysteria been shown so clearly.
 Color, class and sex were woven together on a level that Faulkner would have appreciated."